Vmoto

 Vmoto is a manufacturer and distributor of electric motorcycles, based in Perth, Australia, with a manufacturing facility located in Nanjing, China.

 The Nanjing factory of Vmoto produces the electric motorcycles of the Super Soco brand, and these are distributed internationally through the Vmoto Soco group, an entity controlled by Vmoto.

+In recent years, the company has steadily increased the prominence of the Vmoto brand, with the newly released models carrying exclusively Vmoto branding.

 History

 Founding and formation

 The group has its origins in Vmoto Motorcycles, a scooter distributor business which was founded by Perth entrepreneur Patrick Davin in 1999.
 An ASX-listed company, the Optima group, acquired the Vmoto brand in 2006, and Davin was appointed as managing director the following year, after which the company took on the name of the motorcycle brand.

 A period of rapid consolidation followed on from the Vmoto acquisition.
 At the end of 2006, Vmoto announced a formal agreement to acquire the Shanghai-based motorcycle trading and distribution company Freedomotor.
 The managing director of Freedomotor, Charles Chen, joined the board of the company following the acquisition, which was completed on the first day of the new year.

 In 2008 the company commenced the construction of a scooter assembly plant in Nanjing, China, which was completed the following year.
 In December of the same year, Vmoto entered into a strategic agreement with the German electric scooter company, E-max, initially acquiring 60% of the company in December 2009, then taking full control of the company in 2010.
 The company also started supplying electric engines for the Vietnamese market.

 The acquisition of E-Max charted the long term path of the company, with electric two-wheelers remaining at the core of the Vmoto's future activities.

 In November 2010, the Vmoto founder Patrick Davin resigned as managing director, to be replaced by Charles Chen, and Russel Goodman, the largest shareholder in the company, took up the position of Executive Chairman in the wake of the departure, only to be removed from his position early in the new year.
-Subsequently, the former Chairman made good on threats to liquidate his entire position in the company.
+Subsequently, the former chairman made good on threats to liquidate his entire position in the company.